GroupProject2020/Ovito/doc/python/introduction/running.rst

 By default, the :program:`ovitos` script interpreter displays only console output and no graphical output.
 This allows running OVITO scripts on remote machines or computing clusters that don't possess a graphics display.
 The :program:`ovitos` program behaves like a standard Python interpreter.
-Any command line arguments following the script's name are passed to the script via the ``sys.argv`` variable.
+Any command line arguments following the script's name are passed on to the script via the ``sys.argv`` variable.
 Furthermore, it is possible to start an interactive interpreter session by running :program:`ovitos` without any arguments.

 Preloading program state
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 The :command:`-o` command line option lets :program:`ovitos` load an :file:`.ovito` state file before executing the script.
-This allows you to preload an existing visualization setup that your have previously prepared using the graphical version of OVITO and which was saved to a :file:`.ovito` file.
-This can save you programming work, because modifiers, parameters and the camera setup get already loaded from the state file and don't need to be set up programatically in the script anymore.
+This allows you to preload an existing visualization setup that you have previously prepared with the graphical version of OVITO and saved to a :file:`.ovito` file.
+This can save you programming work, because modifiers, parameters and the camera setup get already loaded from the state file and don't need to be set up programatically in the batch script anymore.

-Running scripts in graphical mode
+Activate graphical mode
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The :command:`-g` command line option activates the graphical mode.
-Then OVITO's main window is shown and you can follow your script's actions as they are being executed in the user interface.
-This is useful, for instance, if you want to visually inspect the results of your script during the development phase.
+The :command:`-g` command line option opens graphical program session.
+Then OVITO's main window is shown and you can follow your script's actions as they are being executed.
+This is useful, for instance, if you want to visually check the outcome of your script's action during the development phase.

 Number of parallel threads
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^